terrimporter/COI_NCBI_2018/README.md

 This repository contains the scripts used to generate and analyze data for Porter & Hajibabaei, 2018 bioRxiv doi: https://doi.org/10.1101/353904

+## How to cite

+If you find these methods/scripts useful and use them in a publication, please cite:

+Porter, T.M., Hajibabaei, M. (2018) Over 2.5 million COI sequences and growing. bioRxiv, DOI: 10.1101/353904

 ## Overview

 [Part I - Retrieve Taxonomy IDs from the NCBI taxonomy database](#part-i---retrieve-taxonomy-ids-from-the-ncbi-taxonomy-database)